canro91/canro91.github.io/_posts/2021-01-18-LinqGuide.md

 var favorites = movies.Where(movie => IsFavorite(movie));
 ```

-Let's simplify things even further.
 Since `IsFavorite()` only has one parameter, we can remove the parameter name, like this,

 ```csharp
 var favorites = movies.Where(IsFavorite);